 The conserved ruins of its church and part of the cloisters are in the care of Cadw, the Welsh Government's heritage agency, and can be visited by the public.
-It is also the location of the Strata Florida Project being carried out by the University of Wales Trinity St David under the direction of Professor David Austin which is giving a greater understanding of the site with more now, and in the coming years, to visit and appreciate.
+It is also the location of the Strata Florida Project with research, conservation and development being carried out by the The Strata Florida Trust, following work by archaeologists at the University of Wales Trinity St David, Lampeter.

 |Reconstruction painting of the whole precinct of Strata Florida from the east|

 Click for a larger image

 The project has two primary, interlinked elements: the Strata Florida Research Project, directed by Professor David Austin, which aims to increase our knowledge of the site's long-term history and of its place in the landscape; and the Strata Florida Centre Project, which seeks to restore and develop a set of listed historic buildings called Mynachlog Fawr, recently (August, 2016) acquired by the Trust and which lie to the south of the Cadw monument.